synnea/ci-ifd-lead/dashboards/dashboards.md

 &nbsp;

-Unfortunately, the course material doesn't really tell us what crossfilter commands are available.
+Unfortunately, the course material doesn't really tell us what crossfilter commands are available, and the official documentation does not offer easy visual guidance.
 So look at the following image for an overview:

 ![cfcommands](https://github.com/synnea/ci-ifd-lead/blob/master/dashboards/images/cfcommands.PNG)